- Use Tax on Out of State Purchases

 - TIR 03-01: Exemption from Massachusetts Use Tax for Tax Paid under Laws of Another State

-- DOR Publication: Should You Be Paying Use Tax on Foreign Purchases?
+- DOR Publication: Should You Be Paying Use Tax on Out-of-State/Foreign Purchases?